OpenGenus/cosmos/guides/installation_guides/python/mac/README.md

 # Python Installation Guide

-*How to isntall Python on your machine*
+*How to install Python on your machine*

 As with most Linux distributions, Python comes installed by default.
 Despite that, the installed version could be different with the one that you need or some packages may not be installed.